KamilDrewnowski/SencoreNetwork/README.md

 SencoreNetwork is a project created for the Zajezdnia History Center Museum in Wrocław, carried out as part of a team project.
 The program aims to:
 - receiving data from sensors,
-- saving data to the Oracle DataBase,
+- saving data to the Oracle Database,
 - downloading data from the database to the screen and to a text file,
 - adding measurements to the database from a text file or directly from the user